SanPatrik/DatapacTechnicalAssignment/README.md

 ## In\-Memory Database
 The project uses an in\-memory database with Entity Framework Core for easy testing and development\.
 This allows you to run the application and tests without setting up a real database\.

-## License
-This project is licensed under the MIT License\.